Bob Moses, 1960s civil rights leader who saw math as road to equality, dies at 86

 Appalled by his daughter Maisha’s poor grounding in grade-school math, he abandoned his doctoral work and founded the Algebra Project in 1982, winning a MacArthur Foundation “genius” grant to fund its first five years.
 By 2001, it was serving 10,000 students in 28 cities with a $2.5 million annual budget, expanding beyond that in following years.

-With former SNCC worker Charles E. Cobb Jr., Mr. Moses co-authored the book “Radical Equations: Math Literacy and Civil Rights” (2001), outlining the Algebra Project.
+With former SNCC worker Charles E. Cobb Jr., Mr. Moses co-wrote the book “Radical Equations: Math Literacy and Civil Rights” (2001), outlining the Algebra Project.

 Friends described Mr. Moses as a quintessential loner, friendly but reserved, soft-spoken, reflective, equally unflappable in a crowded classroom in Boston or a hostile voter-registration office in backcountry Mississippi.